bachuetech/bt_math/README.md

     * Initial Release
 * 0.2.0
     * Added PI and E (Euler's number) support.
 Support for negative numbers.
 Fix error with log (log was removed) and added log10.
+* 0.3.0
+    * POW(x,y) is a function now supported.
+Also fix some negative number issues.
+Make it case insensitive.

 ## License
 GPL-3.0-only